h3abionet/h3agwas/README.md

 We have moved all scripts from Python 2 to Python 3, so you will need to have Python 3 installed.

 _Please ignore the Wiki in this version which refers to version 1_

+## Brief introduction

+A short video overview of the pipeline can be found at http://www.bioinf.wits.ac.za/h3a/h3agwas.mp4

 ### Restrictions
 This version has been run on real data sets and works.
 However, not all cases have been thoroughly tested.
 In particular